ybenhssaien/symfony-docs/setup/homestead.rst

           to: /home/vagrant/projects/symfony_demo/web
           type: symfony

-The ``type`` option tells Homestead to use the Symfony nginx configuration.
+The ``type`` option tells Homestead to use the Symfony NGINX configuration.

 At last, edit the hosts file on your local machine to map ``symfony-demo.test`` to ``192.168.10.10`` (which is the IP used by Homestead)::